 The course will begin with a description of the motion of particles and introduce Newton’s dynamical laws and a number of important force laws.
 We will apply these laws to a wide range of problems to gain a better understanding of them and to demonstrate the generality of the framework.
 The important concepts of work, mechanical energy, and linear and angular momentum will be introduced.
 The unifying idea of conservation laws will be discussed.
 The study of mechanical waves permits a natural transition from the dynamics of particles to the dynamics of waves, including the interference of waves.
 Additional topics may include fluid mechanics and rotational dynamics.
 Three hours of lecture and discussion and one three-hour laboratory per week.

 Requisite: Mathematics 11.
 Fall semester: Professors Bourgeois and Darnton.
-Spring semester: Professors Darnton and Jagannathan.2017-18: Offered in Fall 2017 and Spring 2018
+Spring semester: Professors Darnton and Jagannathan.2022-23: Not offered

 Most of the physical phenomena we encounter in everyday life are due to the electromagnetic force.
 This course will begin with Coulomb’s law for the force between two charges at rest and introduce the electric field in this context.
 We will then discuss moving charges and the magnetic interaction between electric currents.
 The mathematical formulation of the basic laws in terms of the electric and magnetic fields will allow us to work towards the unified formulation originally given by Maxwell.
 His achievement has, as a gratifying outcome, the description of light as an electromagnetic wave.
 The course will consider both ray-optics and wave-optics descriptions of light.
 Laboratory exercises will emphasize electrical circuits, electronic measuring instruments, optics and optical experiments.
 Three hours of lecture and discussion and one three-hour laboratory per week.